The-Strategy-Unit/RAP_Drop_In/README.md

 ### How to submit a question for the next session

-1. Click on the Discussions button at the top of the repository's main page.
+1. Click on the 'Discussions' button at the top of the repository's main page.
 2. Click the 'Q&A' button.
-3. Enter the text of your question and click Start Discussion.
+3. Enter the text of your question and click 'Start Discussion'.
 4. We will pick up these questions and try to answer them at the next RAP Drop In session, and will add the answers to the discussion, so that you can find the answer here if you miss a session.

 Please also interact by: